I like my job. It’s never the same thing twice. There is a lot of thinking and planning. And, I meet a lot of nice people.

 Prepare for Success

 Material handling providers will bid on the scope of work you provide, but if you’ll let us talk to the farmers during the planning time, we can avoid disaster.
 In this analogy, the farmers are the end user and the building designer.
 We, your material handling equipment provider, are the mice building a nest in your field.
 I’m not sure the farmer in that 200-year-old poem could have communicated to the mouse that her nest was being built in a poor location.
 But if she had known…

 It’s always best to work together early in the planning stages.
-We’re looking forward to the challenges that 2018 will bring.
+We’re looking forward to the challenges that the new year will bring.
 Give us a call early and let’s make some plans for success.